Banner graphic for SafeWise's Australian health insurance comparison

 You're probably wondering whether or not Binge is worth it, given the sheer number of streaming services now available in Australia.
 Is Binge better than Netflix?
 Better than Stan or Prime Video?

-While it's definitely upped its game in the last year, whether or not it's worth it comes down to what you're willing to spend each month on streaming subscriptions.
+While it's definitely upped its game over the last few years, whether or not it's worth it comes down to what you're willing to spend each month on streaming subscriptions.
 Its budget-friendly price tag and catalogue of buzz-worthy TV shows, in our opinion, makes it well worth your consideration.
 See how it compares below.

 Service